 - The right of states to protect their residents if the federal government fails to do so, or is slow to act, must be protected Science, not industry influence must drive policy; scientific integrity must be protected from undue industry influence.

-- Chemical reform should protect the most vulnerable among us, including pregnant women, children, workers and communities who are disproportionately exposed to chemicals.
+- Legislation must protect the most vulnerable among us, including pregnant women, children, workers and communities who are disproportionately exposed to chemical exposures.

 - The legislation must require that the public has access to information regarding the safety of chemicals; that the responsibility is on chemical manufacturers to demonstrate chemicals are safe before they are allowed to enter the marketplace; and that the federal government invest in developing safer alternatives to toxic chemicals.

 - Legislation must require that animal tests be used only as a last resort after all other methods acceptable to the US Environmental Protection Agency have been exhausted.

 A coalition of diverse groups united by their common concern about toxic chemicals in our homes, places of work, and products we use every day.

 A national organization working to eliminate toxic chemicals that harm women's health by changing consumer behaviors, corporate practices and government policies.